-Right side from Camp Poe you can surf our other local break “Sticks,” named after the world famous Stick Fishermen of Ahangama.
-This reef break delivers both lefts & rights depending on the conditions and can offer some nice barrelling sections.
-On smaller days, Sticks is suitable for every level of surfer and great for the long boarder.
+To the right of Camp Poe you can surf our other local break “Sticks,” named after the world famous Stick Fishermen of Ahangama.
+This sand bottom reef break delivers both lefts & rights and offers some nice barrelling sections.
+On smaller days, Sticks is suitable for every level of surfer and great for the longboarder.
 With a bigger swell, it’s only suitable for the more advanced.

-A short walk from Camp Poe, you will find “The Rock ” This is located on Kabalana beach and is literally a large boulder rising above the waterline.
-It is one of the best waves on the South Sri Lankan Coast..
+The outer reef break “The Rock ” is also located on Kabalana beach and is literally a large boulder rising above the waterline.
+It is one of the best waves on the South Sri Lankan Coast.
 Fun and consistent waves for intermediates on small days, and powerful waves for the experienced on others.
-From a large gnarly barrelling left & right peak with a vertical take to other days offering a long left with makable barrelling sections.
+From a large gnarly barrelling left & right peak with a vertical take to other days offering a long left with makeable barrelling sections.

-Following on down the coast from “Devil’s Rock,” you arrive into the sleepy fishing village of Midigama.
+Lazy Rights, following on down the coast from “Devil’s Rock,” you arrive into the sleepy fishing village of Midigama.
 The first wave you arrive at is “Lazy Right, “a peeling right hander for every style of surfing.
-This smooth wave can reel up to 100 metres and with its easy take off and long sections, it is a perfect wave for all levels of surfing.
+This smooth wave can reel over 200 metres and with its easy take off and long sections, it is a perfect wave for all levels of surfing.
 Particularly those surfing their first green waves.
 You can access the wave from the beach and paddle out through the central channel.

 Besides “Lazy Right” is “Lazy Left.”
 This reef break is a relatively easy wave to master.
 In the right conditions, it offers a long peeling left hander, suitable for every level of surfer.
 Good for beginners on smaller days to practice those first turns on green waves.
 A very consistent break in the season offering fun waves for all styles of surfing.